How to Diagnose and Treat Ringworm in Cats

 What are Ringworms in Cats?

-This infection can affect humans and all domesticated animals, and its name comes from the circular, red, and elevated “ring” that characterizes inflammation in infected people.
-However, the infected areas may not always have a ring shape.
-Dermatophytes are fungi that cause ringworm infections.
+Ringworm is a fungal infection that thrives on keratin, a protein present in hair, nails, and skin.
+Its name comes from the circular, red, and elevated “ring” that characterizes inflammation in infected people.
+In some cases, however, the infected areas may not always have a ring shape.
+It spreads easily among cats and can even infect humans.

 How to Diagnose Ringworm in Cats

-A Wood’s lamp examination of the skin and coat of cats with ringworm may reveal yellow-green fluorescence in some cases when viewed under a special ultraviolet lamp in a darkened room.
+- A Wood’s lamp examination of the skin and coat of cats with ringworm may reveal yellow-green fluorescence in some cases when viewed under a special ultraviolet lamp in a darkened room.
 However, not all cases of ringworm will fluoresce, and certain types of dermatophytes do not glow under this lamp.
 Consequently, additional diagnostic measures may be necessary to verify the presence of ringworm fungi.

-The most trustworthy method for diagnosing ringworm in cats involves laboratory testing of the fungus culture.
+- The most trustworthy method for diagnosing ringworm in cats involves laboratory testing of the fungus culture.
 The veterinarian obtains hair and skin scrapings from the cat to achieve this.
 While positive results may be confirmed within a few days, sometimes the fungal spores can take up to three weeks to grow, delaying the culture results.

 Treatment Options for Ringworm in Cats